 10.1 The company shall carry out data protection impact assessments for any and all new projects and/or new uses or personal data which involve the use of new technologies.

-10.2 Data protection impact assessments shall be overseen by the Data Protection Officer and shall address the following:-
+10.2 Data protection impact assessments shall be overseen by the Data Compliance Manager and shall address the following:-

 - The types of personal data that will be collected, held and processed.